Abbey-Anne Gyles: Life and career

-Abbey-Anne is the Lead Youth Activist For Clean Up Britain organisation, which organises school tours to teach children about litter, television guesting and radio interviews, by posting on social media, and attending/organising events or by organising events.
+Gyles is the Lead Youth Activist For Clean Up Britain organisation, which organises school tours to teach children about litter, television guesting and radio interviews, by posting on social media, and attending/organising events or by organising events.
 She also launched the first inland 2 Minute Litter pick boards in leamington spa for the Now Or Never Campaign which is a new project she is working on with Clean Up Britain.